-3: Owning your place at the table - How Imposter Syndrome and unconscious bias can hold you back
+2: Owning your place at the table - What holds you back?

-In this session we will explore: What is Imposter Syndrome Who is likely to experience Imposter feelings and why Unconscious bias in the workplace and how it is being addressed
+In this session we will explore:

+- What is Imposter Syndrome - Who is likely to experience Imposter feelings and why - Unconscious bias in the workplace and how it is being addressed - Managing over-active Inner Critics

-4: Who do I want to be? - Developing confidence, communication and professional identity
+3: Who do I want to be? - Developing confidence, communication and professional identity In this session we will explore:

-In this session we will explore: What is important to you professionally Exploring personal and professional values Shaping the message you want to communicate Designing your professional network
+- What is important to you professionally

+- Exploring personal and professional values

+- Shaping the professional identity message you want to communicate

+- Designing your professional network

-5: Communication styles and influencing skills - Looking for patterns
+4: Communication styles and influencing skills - Looking for patterns

-In this session we will explore: Behavioural styles of communication Enhancing communication through Neuro Linguistic Programming Understanding patterns and motivating individuals
+In this session we will explore:

+- Behavioural styles of communication - Enhancing communication through Neuro Linguistic Programming - Understanding patterns and motivating individuals

-6: Bringing it all together
+5: Bringing it all together